FIA Girls on Track – Rising Stars

-Each test included a training camp and a shootout.
+Until 2023, each test included a training camp and a shootout.
 Talent scouts narrowed the drivers down to four finalists, and then one winner.

+In 2025, the format was changed to a single training camp and shootout in which one winner was selected from nine participants.

 From 2021 the drivers were separated into two categories, Junior (12–14) and Senior (14–16).

 Maya Weug won the first edition in 2020, and became the first female driver to join the Ferrari Driver Academy.
 Weug raced in the Italian F4 Championship with Iron Dames, who partnered with the Rising Stars program in 2021, when Ferrari announced that they would be continuing with the program until 2023.